About choosing a restaurant in Verbier

 Brasserie Le Bec is modern, edgy and spacious with a well researched and thought out menu.
 This brasserie is open all day and does great lunches and after-skiing snacks.
 It is situated just opposite the W hotel in Place Blanche so an ideal hot chocolate spot waiting for ski pals to arrive, or for a business meeting.

 Le Rouge at the foot of Le Rouge piste, is a dynamic après ski spot and always draws a crowd.
-Expect a party.
-You can even book for a private party or quiet dinner à deux.
-They cater for everything but make sure you are ultra trendy to fit in with the set.
+Expect a party!
+They can also cater for private parties or a quiet dinner à deux, just make sure you are ultra trendy to fit in with the set.

 L'Etoile Rouge is a supper club created in 2014 by the guys behind Le Rouge.
 This go-ahead gang have set up the dine to dancing concept in central Verbier so that you can eat and enjoy the evening turn into a show or a nightclub.
 Good entertainment in an imaginatively decorated space.
 Don't forget your credit card!